 Create Route 53 Resolver Rules

-The next step involves creating Route 53 Resolver Rules.
+The next step is to create Route 53 Resolver Rules.
 A Route 53 Resolver rule allows you to define two actions: Forward or System.

-• With the Forward action, you can configure Route 53 Resolver to forward DNS queries to an external DNS resolver (e.g., a DNS server on your premises).
+• With Forward, you can configure Route 53 Resolver to forward DNS queries to an external DNS resolver (e.g., your on-premise DNS server).

-• With the System action, Route 53 will internally query for domain name resolution (Private DNS zones, VPC DNS, and Public DNS).
+• With System, Route 53 will query internally to resolve domain names (Private DNS zones, VPC DNS, and Public DNS).

-1. Open the Route 53 console using the search box and locate Route 53.
+1. Access Route 53 console through the search box and search for Route 53.

 RDGW

-• Domain name: onprem.example.com.
+• onprem.example.com.
 (This is the domain name of the directory you created in the previous section)

 RDGW

-1. Under Target IP addresses, enter the two recorded AWS Managed Microsoft Active Directory IP addresses.
-Note that you need to select Add target to add a second IP address.
+1. In Target IP addresses, enter the two AWS Managed Microsoft Active Directory IP addresses that were recorded.
+Note that you need to select Add target to add the second IP address.

 RDGW